 - Student-directed clubs and leadership development opportunities

-River will remain true to its important, one-of-a-kind inclusion model in the Upper Elementary Program.
-Children with hearing loss will learn alongside their hearing peers as they embark on this next stage of learning and development together.
+River remains true to its one-of-a-kind inclusion model in the Upper Elementary Program.
+Children with hearing loss learn alongside their hearing peers as they embark on this next stage of learning and development together.

-In Grades 4-6, the speech-language pathologists will focus on these critical areas:
+In Grades 4-6, the speech-language pathologists focus on these critical areas:

 - Developing and strengthening written language skills especially: writing for various audiences, fine-tuning specific language and terminology when completing assignments, applying techniques for writing crafts